 In terms of sound quality the Audio-Technica ATHM40x was perfect for a closed-back headphone, it just lacked in the sonic signature but it is not that significant.
 The bass is pretty strong and boomy with plenty of punch, the mids were the best and provided high-end quality and clarity.
 The highs did a good job of providing sharpness with remarkable detail, every aspect immersified the experience, and the overall soundstage was pretty wide, but it will also depend on the quality of the track you are listening because these headphones do not soften or improve tracks with low quality.

-With a sound quality that you can only find in high-end studio headphones tops our list of the best headphones under $100.
+With a sound quality that you can only find in high-end studio headphones tops our list.